hun-nemethpeter/cpp-reflector-mini/Proposal.md

  * you can't create `meta::type_name` only compiler able to generate it.

- * `meta::define` define a name TDS.
+ * `meta::define` define a named TDS.
 Can be used later with the `$name` syntax, where name is the defined name.

  * `meta::driver` attach a driver to a template will be called during template instantiation.